SEX COACH CAITLIN V

 But when I meet someone like you, I'm like, wow, that's really cool because obviously you're different.
 Yeah.

-And I was just like kind kind of born this way.
+And I was just like kind of born this way.

-Yeah, research shows that women and men want sex in the same amounts.
-We just want it differently.
+research shows that women and men want sex in the same amounts, we just want it differently.

 But I think guys, if you're ever ashamed or embarrassed, because I have dated and I know a lot of friends and a lot of guys that are embarrassed, right?
 If they need help, they want to ask for help.

-Or they do go to a doctor and that's the only place they go, right?
-And then the doctor's like, you know, here's a pill, but maybe if you have premature ejaculation, there's no pills for that.
+because many of them are i'm they're not going to go to a doctor or you know so to speak and say hi i'm not good in bed or whatever right or they do go to a doctor and that's the only place they go right and then the doctor's like you know here's a pill but maybe if you have premature ejaculation there's no pill right

 And so usually where I go to first is like, let's get our actual, let's wrap our heads around the data because then we can get a way more clear perspective on what's happening and where we want to go.